 “I’ve had to go through my own journey and have faced struggles with alcoholism myself.
 It is great to see that The Salvation Army is here for people who are in need or vulnerable - offering compassionate support and encouragement through sport.
 I’m really looking forward to spending time with the Lifehouse residents at the tournament – may the best team win!”

-The team from Ipswich take time out before the tournament last year to pose for a photo The Army’s Partnership Trophy is an annual event for homeless men and women living in Salvation Army Lifehouses and other supported housing units run by The Salvation Army Housing Association (SAHA) at the Power League Stadium in Aston, Birmingham.
+The Army’s Partnership Trophy is an annual event for homeless men and women living in Salvation Army Lifehouses and other supported housing units run by The Salvation Army Housing Association (SAHA) at the Power League Stadium in Aston, Birmingham.

 Last year a team from Logos House in Bristol won the trophy.
 It is hoped that this year’s winners will take to the field again later this year in a charity football game against 11 MPs and parliamentary staff.
 And former resident of Salvation Army Lifehouse – King’s Ripton Court in Huntingdon – Josh Brinkman – who played in last year’s Partnership Trophy, has now been selected to play on the England team of the Homeless World Cup.

 This year up to 40 teams will take part in the Partnership Trophy – with people from Lifehouses across the country competing in the tournament and as far afield as Dundee, Dublin, Cardiff and Plymouth.